Meconium During Labor: What It Means, Risks & What Happens Next

 Maternal diabetes or high blood pressure can increase meconium-stained fluid, especially in post-term pregnancies.

-That color change reflects a signal, not a diagnosis, and it helps your team assess risks.
-Because meconium can be linked with complications, your clinician will use continuous fetal monitoring to track your baby’s well-being and respond quickly if needed.
-This approach supports safer care and helps lower the chance of Meconium Aspiration Syndrome (MAS) while promoting informed choices about the labor experience.
+That color change gives your team a signal, not a final diagnosis.
+Because meconium can link with complications, your clinician will use continuous fetal monitoring to track your baby’s well-being and respond quickly if needed.

 What Are the Signs of Meconium-Stained Fluid?